Assignment Submissions

 Grading Assignments

-2. The Submission grading page appears, showing the user's picture, name and email address, and a pdf version of any file submissions (converted by Moodle) for marking in the left column.
+2. The Submission grading page appears, showing the user's picture, name and email address, and a PDF version of any file submissions (converted by Moodle) for marking in the left column.
 At the top of the right column, there is a drop-down menu and arrows to Change user

 Note: The grading page display can be changed with the screen display icons in the bottom right corner of the grading page.